Welcome to my vintage trailer renovation.

 I’ll start with my “oopsie.”

 When I started working on this I was replacing the wood paneling with 1/4″ birch veneer paneling from Home Depot.
 I live in a small town and have limited options.
 It was all I could find, but I didn’t notice it was off until 2 months into this renovation.
 The 1/4″ panels fit nice and snug into the 1/4″ aluminum channels so it seemed like it was supposed to be that way.
 I happened to look a little closer at the old paneling and the new paneling before I realized I was using a different thickness.
 This explains why the keysheet (my first panel replacement) was challenging to get in the channels (tighter than I appreciated but they did fit!) and probably why that sheet is a little crooked and we can’t seem to straighten it.
 I guess looser is better?!
 Well I realized the camper skins won’t fit right if I use thicker wood on the sides so I decided to order some 1/8″ paneling and drive 3 hours to pick it up.
-After all, road trips are the whole point right?
+After all, road trips are the whole point right? (later I learned of a place I can get it only an hour away – yay!)
 All that work on the first 3 is going to stay there (assuming I can straighten the keysheet when the front ceiling panel is off) because they are inside the channeling and won’t effect the skins.
 However, I noticed today when looking at my pictures that the newest ceiling panel is a slightly different color.
-Which is odd because its still birch veneer on plywood with the same number of coats of amber and clear shellac.
+I guess it is a different kind of birch.
 Well, I am NOT starting over so its just going to have to be!

 The dinette table wasn’t as challenging as I thought it would be.
 I really wasn’t sure how I was going to get those little twist nails out without banging up the aluminum.
 The first one came out easy enough at the very end by prying with a tiny flathead screwdriver so for the rest that I couldn’t reach that way I used some lock jaw pliers with just enough pressure above and below each nail with a rag folded over the aluminum channeling to minimize dents and scratches.